 Aha!
 Vitamin Discovery

-Scientists who were trying to solve these problems began to discover that food contained more than three nutrients.
+Modern vitamin history began when scientists who were trying to solve these problems began to discover that food contained more than three nutrients.
 One called these other essential compounds “accessory substances.”
 Another, Casimir Funk, coined the term “vitamine” in a 1912 scientific paper, and the word later became “vitamin.”
-Funk, who is credited with discovering vitamins, proposed the idea that various diseases could be cured with nutrients and during the next few decades, he and other scientists identified various vitamins we now take for granted.
+Funk, who is credited with discovering vitamins, proposed the idea that various diseases could be cured with nutrients, and during the next few decades, he and other scientists identified various vitamins we know today.
 But that process took a while.

 Early Vitamin Products

 The initial vitamin discovery spawned various products, such as Yeast Vitamine, Double Strength Yeast and Iron Concentrate, and Super Vitamins.
-They typically contained “vitamin B” (individual B vitamins had not been identified yet) from yeast and various other ingredients.
+They typically contained “vitamin B” (individual B vitamins had not yet been identified) from yeast and various other ingredients.

-Mastin’s Yeast Vitamon Tablets was a leading product of the day and likely most similar to today’s multi, with vitamins A, B, and C, iron, calcium, and Nux vomica, a homeopathic remedy for heartburn.
-Its label claimed: “This preparation contains vitamines together with other ingredients which should prove of value in helping to improve the appetite, aid digestion, correct constipation, clear the skin, increase energy, and, as a tonic, to assist in putting on weight in weakened, run down conditions due to malnutrition.”
+This history of the modern vitamin supplement began in 1916 with the development of Mastin’s Yeast Vitamon Tablets.
+With vitamins A, B, and C, iron, calcium, and Nux vomica, a homeopathic remedy for heartburn, its label claimed: “This preparation contains vitamines together with other ingredients which should prove of value in helping to improve the appetite, aid digestion, correct constipation, clear the skin, increase energy, and, as a tonic, to assist in putting on weight in weakened, run down conditions due to malnutrition.”

 The medical profession wasn’t happy about consumers buying supplements.
 “The claims set forth on the labels of the medicinal values of these preparations are extravagant and misleading,” said an article in a 1922 issue of the Journal of the American Medical Association.